Screen#

 fill screen#

-The fill screen block#
+fill screen stack block#

 fill screen with [red v]